 And Survey USA had both Republicans down.

-Um let me just say this, uh Sean.
+Let me just say this, Sean.

-I've told our your listeners over the last month or so, well, since this thing ended, that something very strange in Georgia took place.
+I've told your listeners over the last month or so, well, since this thing ended, that something very strange in Georgia took place.

 And the problem is so many Georgians who are voters feel like something took place.